Disabilities and Medical Conditions

 To ensure your security, all travelers are required to undergo screening at the checkpoint.
 You or your traveling companion may consult the TSA officer about the best way to relieve any concerns during the screening process.
 You may provide the officer with the TSA notification card or other medical documentation to describe your condition.
 If you have other questions or concerns about traveling with a disability please contact passenger support.

-If you are approved to use TSA Pre✓® lane at a participating airport, you do not need to remove shoes, laptops, 3-1-1 liquids, belts, or light jackets during the screening process and TSA officers may swab your hands, mobility aids, equipment and other external medical devices to test for explosives using explosives trace detection technology.
+You are required to undergo screening at the checkpoint by technology or a pat-down.
+If your TSA PreCheck® designation has been verified at a participating airport, you do not need to remove shoes, laptops, 3-1-1 liquids, belts, or light jackets during the screening process.
+However, if you are required to undergo additional screening for any reason, a pat-down may be required, which includes the removal of items such as shoes, belts, or light jackets.
+Also, TSA officers may swab your hands, mobility aids, equipment and other external medical devices to test for explosives using explosives trace detection technology.

 Medications in pill or other solid form must undergo security screening.
 It is recommended that medication be clearly labeled to facilitate the screening process.
 Check with state laws regarding prescription medication labels.

 You are responsible for displaying, handling, and repacking the medication when screening is required.
 Medication can undergo a visual or X-ray screening and may be tested for traces of explosives.

 Inform the TSA officer that you have medically necessary liquids and/or medications and separate them from other belongings before screening begins.
 Also declare accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.
 Labeling these items can help facilitate the screening process.

 TSA allows larger amounts of medically necessary liquids, gels, and aerosols in reasonable quantities for your trip, but you must declare them to TSA officers at the checkpoint for inspection.